 Natalie Fregoso is our Vice President and Treasurer.
 She began serving on the board in 2014 as Secretary.
 She is a Legal Assistant for an estate planning law firm, wife and mother of two.
 Natalie could tell there was cause for concern for her youngest daughter, Gabrielle, when she was only four months of age.
 The family doctor wasn’t as concerned, but never doubt a mother’s intuition.
 Natalie kept voicing her concerns and was finally referred to a neurologist.
 The attentive neurologist immediately agreed with her concerns, did an MRI and Gabrielle was diagnosed with Bilateral Diffused Polymicrogyria in February of 2014.
 Gabrielle also suffers from hypotonia, developmental delays, Microcephaly and absent seizures.
 The family is very involved in their church and trust that standing together, and in prayer, we will unlock the mysteries of PMG.

-Marissa Zamora is our Secretary.
+Marissa Zamora is our Secretary and Director of Social Media.
 For the last 15 years, she has worked as a Claims Specialist for a Government Agency.
 Marissa is a devoted wife and mother and has three beautiful daughters.
 Her middle daughter, Vicki, was diagnosed with Bilateral Perisylvian Polymicrogyria in February of 2017 at the age of four years old.
 Both Marissa and her husband knew something was wrong when she wasn’t meeting typical milestones.
 Vicki’s speech therapist recommended an MRI and after receiving the go ahead from Vicki’s pediatrician, the test was scheduled.
 After undergoing the MRI, they received the diagnosis that evening.
 During the conversation with the Neurologist, it was suggested that they look up family support groups online, which is what brought her to the PMGA Organization.
 Marissa is very grateful for the resources and information that PMGA has provided as well as the opportunities they have been given to meet other PMG families.
 Marissa is passionate about doing her part to support the families who are affected by the disorder and hopes to make a difference in the lives she serves.
 She is honored to serve on the Board of Directors and she knows that together, we will do GREAT things!